jaytoday/govpix/readme.markdown

 ![Gov Logo](http://govpix.appspot.com/static/collage.png)

-GovPix is a GPLv3 licensed application that uses the Sunlight Labs API to disambiguate search terms into images of congressional representatives.
+GovPix is a GPLv3 licensed application that uses the Sunlight Labs API to disambiguate search terms into images of United States Congress representatives.

 For development updates, visit http://www.jamtoday.org.